 Turbine Lights and Day-to-Day Use

-The Smart LUX features a unique lighting feature designed to make your charger friendly and easy to use.
-This unique lighting system changes colour depending on the charger status, providing a clear visual indication of whether your vehicle is ready, scheduled, charging, or needs attention, no app required.
+The Smart LUX features a turbine light that shows the charger’s status at a glance.
+It changes colour and movement depending on the charger status, providing a clear visual indication of whether your vehicle is ready, scheduled, charging, or needs attention, no app required.
 With this at-a-glance update, you can easily see the charging status from a distance, making it especially useful in low light or from inside the house.
 Small thing, but it adds up in daily use.

 Colour Options and Finish Choices

-Choose from four stylish colours: Indra White, Symphony Black, Malvern Stone, or Elgar Grey.
-These four colours are inspired by the Malvern Hills, adding aesthetic appeal without being overly flashy.
+Choose from four colours: Indra White, Symphony Black, Malvern Stone, or Elgar Grey.
 This variety allows you to select a finish that complements most exteriors, whether you have light render, dark brick, or prefer a neutral look.

-The recessed cable area keeps the front tidy.
-The whole charger looks cleaner than a lot of the bulkier alternatives, definitely feels more like a premium slim unit than a generic utility box.
+The whole charger looks cleaner than a lot of the bulkier alternatives, and to our eye feels more like a premium slim unit than a generic utility box.

 Smart Features, App Control and Tariff Savings